radish-miyazaki/book-review-app/README.md

 ## BookReviewApp

-This repository to learn svelte.js for me.
+This repository to learn svelte + TypeScript.

+---

 **This tutorial is made by azukiazusa.
 Please visit below link and click like button!**